 Marriage Application Requirements

-Both applicants are required to apply together in-person.
+Applications are being performed "virtually" at this time.
+Both applicants are required to apply together during the interview.

-$100 cash or $103 if paid by debit or credit card at the time of application.
+$103 paid by debit or credit card at the time of application.

 Both applicants must show an acceptable photo ID at the time of application.
 ONLY current unexpired and valid identification will be accepted.